|The scene we traveled on the Toy Train.|

 |Mahatma Gandhi’s burial site and memorial in New Delhi.|

 Today, the mandatory 21-day lockdown began in the entire country of India.
-People will be arrested if found outside if their activities aren’t covered by exemptions as found in this article.
-So far, the government is not requiring all hotels to close, only those who choose to close as stated in the above link:
+As seen in this article, people will be arrested if found outside of their activities aren’t covered by exemptions.
+So far, the government is not requiring all hotels to close, only those who choose to complete as stated in the above link:

 ” Exemptions: Hotels, Homestays, lodges, and motels which are accommodating tourists and persons stranded due to lockdown, medical and emergency staff, air and sea crew.”

 This notice came out this morning and gives us a degree of comfort, but many hotels continue to close due to low occupancy and subsequent loss of revenue.
 If this hotel closes and as long as we have a hotel to move into, we will be fine.
 It’s the prospect of not having anywhere to stay that is terrifying, as we had feared after yesterday morning’s incidents.

 None of the dozen or so holiday homeowners I’ve contacted online have yet to respond to our inquiries except one, who stated they aren’t renting their property during this crucial period.